 Are there drugs available for treatment?

-Currently, two drugs are available that are believed to reduce the severity and duration of the illness, provided that they are administered within 48 hours of the symptoms first occurring.
+Currently, two drugs are available that are believed to reduce the severity and duration of the illness, if they are administered within 48 hours of the symptoms first occurring.
 These are known as tamiflu and relenza.
 The UK government usually has a stock of anti-viral drugs against the contingency of a Bird Flu pandemic.
 There are potential vaccines for protecting humans against infection from Bird Flu and these are at various stages of testing and production.

 With the recent SARS-CoV-2 (COVID-19) pandemic, we have seen how quickly effective vaccines can be produced and it is likely, and hoped, that the same would be true in the event of similar situation with bird flu.